Rancor38/Rancor38/README.md

 ## A little bit about me

-My name is Zakariah, and I am a new **software engineer** and I am persuing a career in **web and game development**.
+My name is Zakariah, and I am a new **software engineer** and I am pursuing a career in **web and game development**.

 🌱 I really love working with motion elements, and making responsive applications.
 I'm super enthusiastic when I find a new technology for developing reactive designs.
-In 2022 learned **React** and **Django**, and **Ember** is the next framwork I'm looking at developing in.
+In 2022 learned **React** and **Django**, and **Ember** is the next framework I'm looking at developing in.
 I also really like playing around with CSS and motion libraries to make apps more slick and responsive.

-👯 I'm always looking to callaborate on new projects in order to expand my skills and get different perspectives on develpment, as I know that. there's a near infinite font of knowledge I've just dipped my toe into.
+👯 I'm always looking to collaborate on new projects in order to expand my skills and get different perspectives on development, as I know that there's a near infinite font of knowledge I've just dipped my toe into.

 📫 If you need to reach me, you can find me on [LinkedIn](https://www.linkedin.com/in/zakariah-om/), or email me at **zak.text@gmail.com**, I'm always happy to chat.